katherinelim/simple-rest-api/README.md

 `auto/test`

-Runs the code tests using RSpec.
+Runs the code tests using RSpec in the `dev-environment`.

 `auto/dev-environment`